uclaacm/hackschool-f20/session-1-intro-to-html-css/README.md

 #### CSS Classes

-CSS Classes are used to define a group of elements that you want to apply the same styles to.
+Classes are used to define a group of elements that you want to apply the same styles to.
 There is no limit to how many elements or what kind of elements can be a member of the class.

 In HTML, we specify an element is part of a class by adding the `class` attribute to it.
 For example: